damianhakert/damianhakert.github.io/source/posts/2016-08-12-moving-from-ops-to-infrastructure.html.md

 There is Ops, Infrastructure, Performance, DevOps etc. The terms and titles go on and they vary based on a variety of industries, companies, and cultures.
 At GitLab, we focus on the philosophy not the title.
-In this post, I’ll explain why and how our team shifted our philosophy on how we approach the GitLab's performance from an Operations mindset to an Infrastructure mindset.
+In this post, I’ll explain why and how our team shifted our philosophy on how we approach GitLab's performance from an Operations mindset to an Infrastructure mindset.

 <!-- more -->